-

 What are the key investigative powers that are available to the relevant authorities?

-The CMA may acquire evidence through the following means:
+In civil cases, the CMA may acquire evidence through the following means:

-Requests for information:
+Requests for documents/information:

-Dawn raids on business or domestic premises:
+Inspections on business or domestic premises:

-The CMA may access data held electronically (eg, on hard drives, laptops and mobile phones); take copies of relevant documents; require on-the-spot explanations of any such document; and interview individuals.
-If the dawn raid is carried out pursuant to a court warrant, the CMA can also use reasonable force to obtain entry and take away originals of soft-copy and hard-copy documents.
+- If the inspection is carried out under a court warrant, the CMA can also use reasonable force to obtain entry and take away originals of soft-copy and hard-copy documents.
 The CMA can also apply for a court warrant to enter and search domestic premises where information relevant to the investigation may be destroyed if the CMA requests the material in a written format.
 The evidential standard that the CMA must meet is higher when applying for a warrant to search domestic premises, compared to business premises (CMA v Another [2023] CAT 62).

 Interviews:

 The CMA may fine companies and individuals for non-compliance with formal CMA requests.
+See also CMA’s guidance on the investigation procedures in Competition Act 1998 cases (CMA8), chapters 8 to 8.

 Criminal cartel investigations will be carried out based on rules surrounding the collection of criminal evidence in the Police and Criminal Evidence Act 1984.
 The CMA and the SFO may also use covert surveillance in respect of domestic premises and private vehicles to obtain evidence.